-(Please note that this was written for the 60th anniversary of the UAMC)
+(Please note that this was written for the 60th anniversary of the UAMC, in 2003.)

 ”Our memories will live forever!”
 Most of us have sung those words hundreds of times in Eaton’s arrangement of the University of Alberta Cheer Song – and how true they are!
 For nearly sixty years, thousands of University of Alberta students have “majored” in Mixed Chorus, and in the process have garnered memories (not all musical by any means!) and made cherished and lasting friendships.
 For six decades the UAMC has immeasurably enriched the lives of its members and its audiences, and from the very beginning has been acknowledged as one of the University of Alberta’s most effective ambassadors.